ml4a/ml4a/rnns.md

+---
+layout: guide
-# Recurrent Neural Networks: Character RNNs with Keras
+title: Recurrent Neural Networks: Character RNNs with Keras
+---

 Often we are not interested in isolated datapoints, but rather datapoints within a context of others.
 A datapoint may mean something different depending on what's come before it.
 This can typically be represented as some kind of _sequence_ of datapoints, perhaps the most common of which is a time series.